paigeweber13/fine-hardware-visualization/README.md

    - [ ] basic polynomial expansion code has to be saturated somewhere... can we find it?
  - [ ] work on likwid stability issues
+ - [ ] add "command-used-to-generate" to json and svg

 Try to split time between likwid stability issues and finding more counters to
 visualize: maybe 2 hours of one before moving to the other, repeat until day is